pear/Net_WebFinger/README.rst

 Caching
 =======
-With caching, the retrieved files will be stored locally which leads to faster lookup times when the same email address is loaded again, and when another email account on the same host is retrieved.
+With caching, the retrieved files will be stored locally which leads to faster lookup times when the same identifier (email address) is loaded again, and when another identifier on the same host is retrieved.

 ::